-To understand the accuracy and possibility of false-positive pregnancy tests or false-negative pregnancy test results it helps to understand how a pregnancy test kit works.
+To understand the accuracy and possibility of false-positive pregnancy tests or false-negative pregnancy test results, it helps to understand how a pregnancy test kit works.

 Home pregnancy tests detect a hormone called Human Chorionic Gonadotropin (hCG), also known as the pregnancy hormone. hCG ensures progesterone production continues to maintain your uterine lining during pregnancy.
 Cells that will later form your placenta immediately begin releasing this hormone after the fertilized egg implants in your uterine lining.

 While a blood test can detect any level of hCG, most home urine tests have a threshold of about 20-25 mIU/mL.
 However, the most sensitive home test (First Response Early Result) can detect levels as low as 5.5 mIU/mL.
-Either way, these levels are typically reached until 3 to 5 days after implantation.
+Either way, these levels aren’t typically reached until 3 to 5 days after implantation.
 You can read more about when to take a pregnancy test for the most accurate results here.

-How common is a false negative pregnancy test result, and why do they happen?
+How common is a false-negative pregnancy test result, and why do they happen?

-For instance, a retrospective cohort study performed by researchers at the Boston University School of Medicine in 2021 found that among 10,924 urine hCG tests performed during emergency room visits, 1.6% yielded a false negative.
+For instance, a retrospective cohort study performed by researchers at the Boston University School of Medicine in 2021 found that among 10,924 urine hCG tests performed during emergency room visits, 1.6% yielded a false negative result.
 Rates were higher among women suffering from ectopic pregnancy (3.6%), a condition where a fertilized egg implants outside the uterus, such as in the fallopian tube or ovary, as hCG levels are typically lower than normal in these cases.

-Keep in mind these rates were in a hospital setting with the instructions for completion and test results read by a trained medical professional.
-There currently are no studies on the prevalence of false-negative results in the real world, but as you can imagine, they are much higher.
+Keep in mind these rates were in a hospital setting with the instructions for completion and test results being read by a trained medical professional.
+There currently are no studies on the prevalence of false-negative results in the real world, but as you can imagine, they are likely much higher.

-You may receive a false negative pregnancy test result if:
+You may receive a false-negative pregnancy test result if:

 -You tested too early, and hCG levels were not yet sufficient.